YongoDavid/Demo-2024-Feb/README.md

 29-feb
 Wow already the last day of the month febuary 2024.
 Did alot this month , from MongoDB atlas to start two new projects.
+One personal project and another clinet project which is going well so far.